dfinster/dotfiles/README.md

 - **OrbStack Integration**: Container development environment support
 - **Path Management**: Intelligent PATH configuration for user and system binaries

+### Auto-update
+- **Detect and Update**: Automatically detects changes in the dotfiles repository and updates with user approval

 For more information, see the documentation at [docs.fortc.com/dotfiles](https://docs.fortc.com/dotfiles).